FedericoBonel/sum-of-squares/README.md

 # Sum of squares excluding negatives
+# Sum of squares excluding negatives
-Calculates the sum of squares of a given set of numbers, excluding the negatives
+Calculates the sum of squares of a given set of numbers excluding the negatives using recursion and no loops.